lesterao/python_resources/README.md

-Useful code to facilitate networking in computers such as downloads, copy and transfer files on the network, ftp manager, etc.
+Useful code to facilitate networking in computers such as downloads, copy and transfer files on the network, ftp manager, among other.